 19. Even if you have improved your queuing skills (or because of that?) you hate anyone that consumes more than 1 nanosecond to tap their Oyster (in the tube stations, in the bus, in the tram EVERYWHERE! ) How they dare?!

 20. London is HUGE and you need a decent amount of time to travel from one side to the other.
 For example, the longest line (Central, the red one ) covers more than 70km and has 49 stations!
-And of course we (the expats!) consider anyone living out zone 2 as a ‘non-proper Londoner’!
+And of course, we (the immigrants!) consider anyone living out zone 2 as a ‘non-proper Londoner’!
 Oxymoron, right?

-21. In our defence, if you work in Central London but live beyond Zone 2-3 you are scattered across hours of commute time on a daily basis.
+21. In our defense, if you work in Central London but live beyond Zone 2-3 you are scattered across hours of commute time on a daily basis.
 This is a hard-learnt lesson!

 23. You have started organizing coffee tea meetings with your friends at least 10 days in advance.